liraCinthia/Fractol_42/README.md

 In this project we used the school's graphics library: MiniLibX!
 This library was developed in-house and includes the basic tools needed to open a window, create images and handle keyboard and mouse events.
 With this project we worked on the mathematical notion of complex numbers, the concept of optimization in computer graphics and practiced handling events.

+Part of the bonus | Implementations to be made: moving the graph with the arrow keys, zooming in with the mouse scroll and the color of the graph being considered beautiful or changing.
+In the case of my project, the color was considered beautiful.

 ____

 Projeto desenvolvido na escola 42 São Paulo.